Amanullah21/Amanullah21/README.md

 ### 🚀 About Me

-> _"AI QA Engineer with 3+ years of experience in software testing and web development"_
+> _"QA Engineer with 3+ years of experience in software testing and web development"_

-AI QA Engineer with 3+ years experience in manual testing, test automation, performance testing, and AI application validation.
+QA Engineer with 3+ years experience in manual testing, test automation, performance testing, and AI application validation.
 Designed and built an AI-powered testing agent that runs automated API, security, and load-testing workflows.
 Experienced testing GenAI products, LLM evaluation engines, conversational AI systems, and modern web apps using Playwright.
 Passionate about improving software quality through automation, scalable test frameworks, and data-driven testing.

 ## 💼 Professional Experience